mshea/lazy_gm_tools/5e_monsters/monsters_md/coven-night-hag-a5e.md

 - **Fragmentary Dream:** The hag creates a terrifying illusion visible only to one creature that it can see within 120 feet.
 The creature makes a DC 14 Wisdom saving throw.
 It takes 22 (4d10) psychic damage and becomes frightened until the end of its turn on a failure, or takes half damage on a success.
 ### Reactions
 - **Steal Magic (3/Day):** When a creature the hag can see within 60 feet casts a spell using a 3rd-level or lower spell slot, the hag attempts to steal its power.
 The caster makes a DC 14 saving throw using its spellcasting ability.
 On a failure, the spell fails, and the hag gains 5 (1d10) temporary hit points per level of the spell slot used.
-- **Fragmentary Dream:** The hag creates a terrifying illusion visible only to one creature that it can see within 120 feet.
-The creature makes a DC 14 Wisdom saving throw.
-It takes 22 (4d10) psychic damage and becomes frightened until the end of its turn on a failure, or takes half damage on a success.